codership/galera/Docs_tommi/python3/source/weightedquorum.rst

 .. figure:: images/pc.png

-As quorum requires a majority, you cannot have automatic failover in a two node cluster, or in anly cluster that has an even number of nodes.
-The failure of one or an even number of nodes will cause the remaining node(s) to go non-Primary.
-Furthermore, a cluster with an even number of nodes has a risk of a split brain condition; if network connectivity is lost between the two partitions, neither partition would retain quorum, and both would go to non-Primary, as depicted in the figure below.
+As quorum requires a majority, you cannot have automatic failover in a two node cluster.
+The failure of one node will cause the remaining node to go non-Primary.
+Furthermore, a cluster with an even number of nodes has a risk of a potential split brain condition; if network connectivity is lost somwhere between partitions, and the number of nodes is split exactly in half, neither partition would retain quorum, and both would go to non-Primary, as depicted in the figure below.

 .. figure:: images/splitbrain.png